 Sure there are better sources for some of these from legumes, grains, dairy and animal products, but the above is not bad for just vegetables.
-Note that mushrooms and leafy greens do particularly well…just saying…
+Mushrooms and leafy greens do particularly well … just saying …

 Truth be told, many of you just skimmed that and I’m generally not a fan of throwing numbers like this on micro-nutrition out at people, but I feel it illustrates another point:

 Though eating 5 servings a day is an excellent starting point.
 Making sure you get a variety of vegetables throughout the week is the next important step.
 As this provides the best nutrient distribution in the diet.

 In other words, focus on a variety of colours of vegetables themselves.
 Rather than focusing on all these vitamins and minerals.
 That was you’re more likely to get a good result.